 Mother Gothel

 If she looks familiar, it may be because Mother Gothel’s physical appearance was inspired by the singer Cher.
-She embodied the exotic, gothic look they were going for.
+With her exotic looks and wild black hair, she embodied the gothic look they were going for.

 Mor’du